Post Deployment

 kubectl get route -n <namespace>

-If you are using a Route resource to direct external traffic to the appropriate service in the cluster, use this command to confirm the route configuration.
+If using a Route resource to direct external traffic to the appropriate service in the cluster, use this command to confirm the route configuration.

 7. Verify Helm Chart Deployment (if using Helm):